List of NEMOs

 The details of the approval of each proposal are given in the following table:

-On 30th January 2020 with decision 04/2020, ACER adopted the Algorithm Methodology, also incorporating TSOs' and NEMOs' proposals for common set of Requirements pursuant to Article 5(2)(b) of Regulation (EU) 2019/942 and Article 53(1) of Commission Regulation (EU) 2015/1222 With the same date the Intraday Products Methodology was also approved with decision 05/2020
+On 30 January 2020 via the decision 04/2020, ACER adopted the Algorithm Methodology, also incorporating TSOs' and NEMOs' proposals for a common set of Requirements pursuant to Article 5(2)(b) of Regulation (EU) 2019/942 and Article 53(1) of Commission Regulation (EU) 2015/1222.
+Most recently the DA Products Methodology was updated with ACER Decision 11-2024.

 HMMCP Methodology SDAC January 2023